 Growth Of The Food Delivery Segment And Cloud Kitchens In UAE

-Considering the growing demand for online food delivery, restaurant operators in UAE are now preferring to open a cloud kitchen instead of a brick and mortar restaurant.
+Considering the growing demand for online food delivery, restaurant operators in the UAE are now preferring to open a cloud kitchen instead of a brick-and-mortar restaurant.
 The low cost of experimentation and lower risks further encourage both new as well as established restaurateurs to venture into the cloud kitchen business.

-On the other hand, several cloud kitchen operators and Kitchen as a service (KaaS) providers have also come up in UAE that provide the infrastructure, equipment, and utilities to facilitate the operations.
+On the other hand, several cloud kitchen operators and Kitchen as a service (KaaS) providers have also come up in UAE that provides the infrastructure, equipment, and utilities to facilitate the operations.

 Image source: The Gulf News